RG9n/RG9n.github.io/write-ups/relevant.md

 type user.txt
 ```

-Awesome, we have access to the user flag without any escalation.
+Great, we have access to the user flag without any escalation.

 Let's check our privileges.